-For the other countries, the regional train kilometre figures have been estimated: a ratio was applied to the domestic passenger train-km.
+For the other countries, the regional train kilometre figures have been estimated; On which basis?
+A ratio was applied to the domestic passenger train-km.
 Country specific ratios were derived in the following way: It was assumed that there should be some proportional relationship between the volume of demand expressed in passenger-km and the volume of supply expressed in passenger train-km.
 8 countries (Germany, France, UK, Italy, Hungary, Czech Republic, ...) report specific supply data for regional and suburban railways.
-Specific demand data for all member states are specifically available and reported to the RMMS.
+Specific demand data for all member states are specifically available and reported to the European Rail Market Monitoring System (RMMS).
 The proportion of regional and suburban services in both supply and demand variables from these 8 countries (of which all main larger countries) were plotted together and a trend line was derived and helped to "guestimate" the ratio of train-km which can be reasonable considered as the regional and suburban production for each specific country on the basis of passenger-km (provided by RMMS).